 The Caire & Grancini Warehouse, located at 1314 Wharf Street, is small solid masonry building built during a time of expansion and settlement in the Waterfront Area of Victoria.
 The building was jointly built by Don Fraser, Justinian Caire and Ermengildo Grancini in 1860.
-The building has been under continues commercial use until the mid 1950s, and is known as one of the earlier commercial buildings in the Victoria, and the Inner Habour area.
+The building has been under continuous commercial use until the mid-1950s, and is considered to be one of the earliest commercial buildings in Victoria, and the Inner Harbour.

 The building has been through numerous upgrades and repairs over its lifespan, and has not been occupied for several decades.
-Despite these alterations the building has maintained its characteristic masonry features such as the red brick walls, rubble stone footings and walls on the lower tier of the south east and west elevations, and potentially a masonry front façade hidden under later applied stucco that will be conserved.
+Despite these alterations, the building has maintained its characteristic masonry features such as the red brick walls, rubble stone footings and walls on the lower tier of the south east and west elevations, and potentially a masonry front façade hidden under later applied stucco.
 Neglect of the building over the last two decades has resulted in water ingress and other weathering damage that will require remediation and repairs, however the overall heritage asset is intact.

 The building and site are registered and protected under Municipal Legislation.
 The building is situated on a roughly rectangle lot with Inner Harbour at the rear, Wharf Street at the front, a green space to the south and the historic Fraser Warehouse directly north.
-The Caire & Grancini Warehouse together with the Fraser Warehouse are now known collectively as Northern Junk.
+The Caire & Grancini Warehouse together with the Fraser Warehouse are today known collectively as Northern Junk.